 What is a Director Penalty Notice (DPN)?

 A DPN is issued by the ATO to hold company directors personally liable for unpaid company taxes and superannuation obligations.
-These include Pay As You Go (PAYG) Withholding, Goods and Services Tax (GST), Super Guarantee Charge (SGC), and other tax liabilities.
-When a company fails to meet these obligations, the ATO can recover the unpaid amounts directly from the directors.
+These include

 The ATO may issue either a non-lockdown or lockdown DPN, with the key difference being whether the tax obligation was reported within the required timeframe.
-There are scenarios where you can be issued both non-lockdown and lockdown DPNs for different amounts (see below for differences between the two).
+There are scenarios where you can be issued both non-lockdown and lockdown DPNs for different amounts (see below for the differences between the two).

 Ignoring a DPN can have serious consequences.
 Non-compliance may result in you becoming personally liable for the company’s tax debt.
 It’s crucial to act quickly if you receive a DPN, as personal liability is enforced through the notice.
 Taking prompt action can help mitigate potential penalties and protect your financial future.